davepinch/pinchy.cc/content/topics/works/novels/stranger-in-a-strange-land/language-itself-shapes-a-mans-basic-ideas.md

 explore this theme:
   - Story of Your Life (en.wikipedia.org)
   - Nineteen Eighty-Four (en.wikipedia.org)
+related:
+# Ludwig Wittgenstein:
+  - "The limits of my language mean the limits of my world."
-related: "LET ME PUT FORWARD ANOTHER SUGGESTION: THAT YOU ARE NOTHING MORE THAN A LUCKY SPECIES OF APE THAT IS TRYING TO UNDERSTAND THE COMPLEXITIES OF CREATION VIA A LANGUAGE THAT EVOLVED IN ORDER TO TELL ONE ANOTHER WHERE THE RIPE FRUIT WAS?"
+  - "LET ME PUT FORWARD ANOTHER SUGGESTION: THAT YOU ARE NOTHING MORE THAN A LUCKY SPECIES OF APE THAT IS TRYING TO UNDERSTAND THE COMPLEXITIES OF CREATION VIA A LANGUAGE THAT EVOLVED IN ORDER TO TELL ONE ANOTHER WHERE THE RIPE FRUIT WAS?"
 type: quote
 tags:
   - Stranger in a Strange Land
   - Robert A. Heinlein
 ---